serjisa/TREX.modified/README.md

 ### `log.txt`

-This file contains a copy of the output that a TREX run prints to the terminal.
+This file contains a copy of the output that `trex run10x` prints to the terminal.

 ### `entries.bam`